 The granita comes in different flavours so I opted for the strawberry one.
 I was not convinced about lemon first thing in the morning.
 The locals take the bread and dip it into the granita.
 Some have it topped up with whipped cream.

-Taormina by car
+Taormina by car on a day trip

 After our typical Messinese breakfast, we made our way to Taormina.
 We just simply followed the green motorway signs to Catania.
 This is a coastal road with wonderful views of the coast of Calabria on one side and the Sicilian countryside on the other.